varnerlab/CHEME-1800-Computing-Book/_sources/unit-2-data/reduction.md

 ````

 #### Singular value decomposition
 [Singular value decomposition (SVD)](https://en.wikipedia.org/wiki/Singular_value_decomposition) is a powerful tool used in many applications, such as image and data compression, signal processing, and machine learning.
-SVD factors a matrix into a canonical form composed of an orthogonal matrix, a diagonal matrix, and another orthogonal matrix:
+Singular value decomposition factors a matrix into the product of an orthogonal matrix, a diagonal matrix, and another orthogonal matrix ({prf:ref}`defn-svd-real-matrix`):

 ````{prf:definition} Singular value decomposition
 :label: defn-svd-real-matrix